deltafi/deltafi/deltafi-docs/public/docs/actions/transform.md

 The `transform` method must return a `TransformResultType`, which is currently implemented by `TransformResult`, `ErrorResult`, and `FilterResult`.

-The `TransformResult` includes the content and metadata created by the `TransformAction`.
+The `TransformResult` includes the content, metadata, and annotations created by the `TransformAction`.

 ### Example